DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/sound.md

 - Piezo element

 ### Steps
 The steps for this project are split between the circuit setup and the sketch itself.
-Since this sketch introduces new commands, there will be a section explaining each new command.
+Since this sketch introduces new commands, there will also be a section explaining each new command.

 #### Circuit
 Refer to this _fritzing diagram_ for the circuit setup: